|

 Soap Lilies In California

-... zygadenine.
-Chemistry Saponins are a group of glucosides found in several plant species and are characterized by their soap-like property of foaming in a water solution.
+... water solution.
 Glucosides (or glycosides) are plant compounds containing glucose (or another sugar) combined with other non-sugar molecules.
-Upon hydrolysis saponin glycosides yield a triterpenoid or steroid sapogenin and one or more sugars, ...
+Upon hydrolysis saponin glycosides yield a triterpenoid or steroid ... material (precursor) for the synthesis of certain steroidal hormones (Miller, 1957).
+Unlike the cardiac glucosides, saponins do not affect the heart.
+Saponins are especially toxic to fish, ...

 Oleander, Nerium oleander

-... on variety, and are a bright green.
-All parts of the plant are extremely poisonous, inasmuch as the milky juice contains glycosides that may affect the function of the heart; ingestion of but a single leaf can be fatal.
-Characteristic symptoms include nausea; vomiting; accelerated or retarded heartbeat; and cardiac arrest.
-The poisonous properties of the ...
+... juice contains glycosides that may affect the function of the heart; ingestion of but a single leaf can be fatal.
+Characteristic symptoms include nausea; vomiting; accelerated or retarded heartbeat; and cardiac arrest ...

 www.geocities.com/pelionature